3D Printer

 2) Create a 3D print job:

 Before printing, your 3D model will need to be converted to a format the printer can understand.
 This process, called “slicing,” creates a set of instructions for the printer to follow: You specify how big the model should be printed, how it should be oriented on the build plate, and how the printer should handle solid areas (infill) and overhangs (supports).
 The software will then “slice” the job into layers that the printer will build.
-We have several slicing software options:
+Different slicing software must be used for each printer:

 3) Start printing: